 We’ll discuss vitamins first as they’re often mentioned before minerals as if they hold more importance.
 The most common vitamins used in athletics and bodybuilding are B-vitamins, vitamin C, vitamin D, and vitamin E. We’ll go over them separately to get a better idea of each.

-B-vitamins are probably the most commonly sought-after group of vitamins since they have a large involvement in metabolism which can be especially during endurance exercise where energy production goes into overdrive (16,30).
+B-vitamins are probably the most commonly sought-after group of vitamins since they have a large involvement in metabolism – especially during endurance exercise where energy production goes into overdrive (16,30).
 The problem with B-vitamin supplementation is that you likely just don’t need it; any normal diet in most developed countries contains plenty of B-vitamins which renders it unnecessary to consume extra, even for athletes (30).
 Studies show that higher levels of B-vitamin ingestion don’t have any positive effects for athletic performance (30).
 One interesting caveat is that extremely high doses of B-vitamins may even promote relaxation – not exactly what most athletes or bodybuilders are looking for (3).

 B-vitamins are almost always thrown into pre-workout supplements and energy drinks as many believe them to be an energy-boosting substance.
 However, taking amounts far above the RDI probably doesn’t add any extra benefit (30).
 Therefore, in lieu of supplementation, shoot for foods like pork, chicken, and many vegetables as they have high B-vitamin content.
 The typical athlete or bodybuilding diet, then, probably doesn’t need extra B-vitamin intake (16).